-Store bought shrink dinks come in many versions:
+Store bought shrink dinks from many brands:

--I have seen colored shrink film paper but the reviews are so bad on them that I have not tried them and do not wish to link to them!
+I have seen colored shrink film paper but the reviews are so bad on them that I have not tried them and do not wish to link to them!
 Yikes!

 In Chicago where I live, it is actually the one common plastic that is NOT accepted at recycling centers.
-If your lid has a texture pressed into it, it may or may not show after baking- you will have to give it a try!
+If your lid has a texture pressed into it, it may or may not show after baking.
+You will have to give it a try!
 We have used #6 plastic several times, including for our easy Interlocking Building Discs.